 The landfill is a valuable asset for any community to possess.
 In order to extend the life of our landfill, the landfill has established several disposal sites and offers many services, which ultimately benefit our environment.
 These disposal sites include a solid waste disposal site, a skid/pallet disposal site, a brush disposal site, a yard waste disposal site, and a clean fill disposal site.
-In order to maximize the life of the landfill, materials to be disposed of should be sorted.
-If these materials are mixed you could be subject to higher disposal rate.
-Additional services offered at the landfill include: a tire drop off area, a household hazardous waste drop off area, a recycling drop off area, yard waste drop off area, a brush drop off area, a freon unit drop off area and a residential solid waste drop off area.
+To maximize the life of the landfill, materials to be disposed of should be sorted.
+If these materials are mixed you could be subject a to higher disposal rate.
+Additional services offered at the landfill include: a tire drop off area, a household hazardous waste drop off area, a recycling drop off area, yard waste drop off area, a brush drop off area, a freon unit drop off area, and a residential solid waste drop off area.
 These services, when combined, make up the Residential Resource Recovery Area (RRRA).
 During normal scale hours, anyone may be directed to utilize the RRRA.

 Brush and Limbs

 If you are an R.S.D. customer, you may bring brush waste to the landfill for disposal free of charge.
 For R.S.D. customers, this waste can be brought to the landfill during normal or extended hours.
 If you are a contractor; the waste will be weighed and you will be charged for disposal.
-Dumping excessive brush may result in being asked provide proof of service.
+Dumping excessive brush may result in being asked to provide proof of service.
 Contractors will only be accepted during normal scale hours.

-The clean fill material can be brought to landfill, where it will be weighed and you will be charged for disposal.
+The clean fill material can be brought to the landfill, where it will be weighed and you will be charged for disposal.
 The clean fill includes dirt, rocks, bricks, and concrete.
 Clean fill needs to be separated from other waste or you may be subject to a higher disposal rate.
 Clean fill will only be accepted during normal scale hours.

 Refrigerators, air conditioners, freezers, and dehumidifiers can be taken to the landfill.
 There is a $35.00 disposal fee charge for all appliances containing freon.